Beasta2768/Final-Year-Project/Proposal.md

 ## Objectives

+- Objective 1 - Learn how to use tailwind
  - Objective 1 - Design the user interface
  - Objective 2 -  Implement User Interface
  - Objective 3 - Implement a login/register system